D-line becomes latest Chargers position plagued by injuries

 Just when Brandon Staley and the Los Angeles Chargers thought things couldn’t get worse with injuries, along came the loss to the San Francisco 49ers on Sunday night when the defensive line became the latest group to be decimated.

-Otito Ogbonnia hurt a knee and Christian Covington suffered a pectoral injury during the 22-16 loss that dropped the Chargers to 5-4.
+Staley said Monday that Otito Ogbonnia and Christian Covington suffered season-ending injuries during the 22-16 loss that dropped the Chargers to 5-4.

+Ogbonnia, a fifth-round pick in last April’s draft, ruptured the patellar tendon in his left knee during the first quarter.
+Covington tore a pectoral muscle during the fourth quarter.

 Los Angeles has had difficulty stopping the run this season, even at close to full strength.
 With top run-stopper Austin Johnson lost for the year with a knee injury last week and the release of 2019 first-round pick Jerry Tillery, the Chargers went into the game already thin on the defensive line.